Royal Rajasthan

 Royal Bengal tiger, India

-An early morning safari in time when animals are out in search of their prey.
-This time is ideal for spotting nilgai, chausingha, chital, chinkara, wild boar, muntjac, jungle cat, ratel, hyena, porcupine, rhesus macaque and black-faced langur.
-Ranthambhore, since 1973, is a Project Tiger reserve.
-Spotting the big cat in its natural habitat is an unforgettable experience.
+An early morning safari in time when animals are looking out for their prey.
+We try and spot nilgai, chausingha, chital, chinkara, wild boar, muntjac, jungle cat, ratel, hyena, porcupine, rhesus macaque and black-faced langur.
+Ranthambhore was declared one of the Project Tiger reserves in 1973 and spotting the big cat in its natural habitat is an unforgettable experience.
 After our morning safari, we drive to Jaipur, the capital of Rajasthan called the Pink City, since most of the buildings in the old city are made of pink sandstone.
-Evening, we enjoy our dinner followed by Rajasthani Cultural dance show.
-With so much to see we stay in Jaipur for 2 nights.
+In the evening we enjoy our dinner followed by Rajasthani Cultural dance show.

 Day 07: Jaipur